 Brand recognition is important in that the quality and reputation of the manufacturer should be considered.
+For instance, almost everyone has heard of massage tables by Earthlite.
 I won't say it should be a primary consideration, but it should be considered.
 I believe that the best way to evaluate product quality is the warranty that's offered.

 Have you had an experience where similar products had dissimilar warranties?

 I don't necessarily know that to be true - a well made product will have a warranty that justifies that or backs that up.
 Conversely, if a product is not well made, or there is not a lot of effort put in to products and quality - you can't afford to have a good warranty.

 Products made over-seas are often less expensive than American-Made products, leading to the general consensus that the American-made products are more sturdy or better crafted.
 What are your thoughts

 There are some very well made American Massage tables, and the same can be said of foreign made products.
 Again, I would go back to the warranty.
 Irregardless of where the product is made, if they stand behind it with a good warranty, you can assume that they will have a good solid product.